V0.2xx API

 Arguments:

-• similarity_file str - csv file with the computed image statistics by the fastdup tool, or a path to the work_dir,
+similarity_filestr - csv file with the computed image statistics by the fastdup tool, or a path to the work_dir,

 Image label can be a string or a list of strings.
 Alternatively, get_label_func can be a dictionary where the key is the absolute file name and the value is the label or list of labels.

 Alternatively, get_label_func can be a filename containing string label for each file.
 First row should be index,label.
-Label file should be same length and same order of the atrain_features_data.csv image list file.
+Label file should be same length and same order of the atrain_features_data.csv image list file.slicestr - Optional parameter to select a slice of the outliers file based on a specific label or a list of labels.

 A special value is 'label_score' which is used for comparing both images and labels of the nearest neighbors.
-The score values are 0->100 where 0 means the query image is only similar to images outside its class, 100 means the query image is only similar to images from the same class.
+The score values are 0->100 where 0 means the query image is only similar to images outside its class, 100 means the query image is only similar to images from the same class.max_widthint - Optional param to limit the image widthdescendingbool - Optional param to control the order of the metricget_bounding_box_funccallable - Optional parameter to allow plotting bounding boxes on top of the image.

 The input is an absolute path to the image and the output is a list of bounding boxes.